Naturality and mapping class groups in Heegaard Floer homology: Introduction

 We call the $\pi^\a_\b$ \emph{canonical isomorphisms}.
 So, if we are constructing some algebraic invariant, and have isomorphisms for any pair of choices, we only call these isomorphisms ``canonical'' if they satisfy properties~\eqref{item:id} and~\eqref{item:trans} above.
-An instance of a transitive system of groups is given by taking $M$ to be the set of all triangulations of a triangulable space $X$, and for any pair $(T,T') \in M \times M$, let $\pi^T_{T'} = \b(T,T')$.
+An instance of a transitive system of groups is given by taking $M$ to be the set of all triangulations of a triangulable space $X$, and for any pair $(T,T') \in M \times M$, setting $\pi^T_{T'} = \b(T,T')$.
 Another example of a transitive system is given in the case of Morse homology by Schwarz~\cite[Section 4.1.3]{Sch}, where one needs to compare homology groups defined using different Morse functions.

 Classical homology was put in a functorial framework by the Eilenberg-Steenrod axioms, whereas the gauge theoretic invariants of 3- and 4-manifolds are expected to satisfy properties similar to the topological quantum field theory (TQFT) axioms of Atiyah, called a ``secondary TQFT.''
 Our motivating question is whether Heegaard Floer homology fits into such a functorial picture.
 Heegaard Floer homology is a package of invariants of 3- and 4-manifolds defined by Ozsv\'ath and Szab\'o~\cite{OS04:HolomorphicDisks, OS06:HolDiskFour}.
-It follows from our work that each flavor of Heegaard Floer homology individually satisfies the classical TQFT axioms, but it is important to note that the 4-manifold invariant is obtained by mixing the various flavors, hence deviating from Atiyah's original description.
+It follows from our work that each version of Heegaard Floer homology individually satisfies the classical TQFT axioms, but it is important to note that the closed 4-manifold invariant is obtained by mixing the $+$, $-$, and $\infty$ versions, hence deviating from Atiyah's original description.
+Building on our work, the third author~\cite{Zemke} has shown that the 4-manifold invariants are also well-defined.

 In its simplest form, Heegaard Floer homology assigns an Abelian group $\HFa(Y)$ to a closed oriented 3-manifold $Y$, well-defined up to isomorphism.
 The construction depends on a choice of Heegaard diagram for $Y$.
 Given two Heegaard diagrams $\HD$ and $\HD'$ for $Y$, our goal is to construct a canonical isomorphism $\HFa(\HD) \to \HFa(\HD')$ such that the set of diagrams, together with these isomorphisms form a transitive system of groups, yielding a single group $\HFa(Y)$.
 We want to do this in a way that every diffeomorphism $d \colon Y_0 \to Y_1$ induces an isomorphism